overture-stack/ego/INSTALL.md

     * Ensure you have a user you can use that has the ability to apply database migrations to the Ego database and to create extensions.
 * Java Runtime Environment version 11.
 * A configured OAuth2 OIDC provider with a clientId and clientSecret.
 (For example Google).
+* The UI ready to be hosted or already hosted somewhere.

 ## Installation